rehashes/php-journal/classes-and-objects.md

 class Child extends Parent {
   // override: should use the same parameter signature as the parent
   // except for __construct() and so on
-  // NOTE:no overload in PHP
-  public function get_name() { return parent::get_name() . ' child->'; }
+  // NOTE: Overload in PHP is different from that in other Object-oriented programming language public function get_name() { return parent::get_name() . ' child->'; }
 }
 ```